 The subtalar joint is a complex joint in the foot.
 It is vital for walking, and helps people balance on uneven or rough ground.
-Damage to the subtalar joint may impact a person’s mobility or affect their gait when walking.
-It may also cause pain.
+Damage can result from wear and tear or injuries.
+It may cause pain and affect a person’s mobility or gait.

 This article explains what the subtalar joint is and how it works.
 It will also look at some of the more common reasons for subtalar joint pain and treatment options.